Service Delivery Policy

 Continuity of Services

-St Giles recognises that participants and families have the right access to timely and appropriate supports and services without interruption, and we address this through managing day-to-day operations in an efficient and effective way to avoid disruption.
+St Giles recognises that clients and families have the right access to timely and appropriate supports and services without interruption, and we address this through managing day-to-day operations in an efficient and effective way to avoid disruption.

-Alternative arrangements for the continuity of supports and services with participants and families are delivered in a way that is appropriate to meet the identified needs, preferences and goals and are communicated and agreed to prior either through effective support planning and/or in direct response to a disruption or pre-empted impact.
+Alternative arrangements for the continuity of supports and services with clients and families are delivered in a way that is appropriate to meet the identified needs, preferences and goals and are communicated and agreed to prior either through effective support planning and/or in direct response to a disruption or pre-empted impact.

 In addition, our Executive Leadership Team maintains oversight of all activities relating to emergency planning and disaster preparedness activities within our settings.
 Leaders are equipped and kept informed of all business continuity efforts and risk mitigation strategies implemented to maintain quality and safe service delivery.